Skip to main content

 What is waist-to-hip ratio?

-Waist-to-hip ratio is one of the simplest tools for capturing where body fat sits — which matters because central fat (around the waist) carries higher cardiovascular and metabolic risk than peripheral fat (around the hips and thighs).
+Waist-to-hip ratio is one of the simplest tools for capturing where body fat sits.
+That matters because central fat (around the waist) carries higher cardiovascular and metabolic risk than peripheral fat (around the hips and thighs).
 Two people with identical BMIs can have very different WHRs and very different risk profiles.

-The math is trivial — divide your waist circumference by your hip circumference.
-Both measurements in the same unit, so the ratio comes out unitless.
+The math is trivial: divide your waist circumference by your hip circumference.
+Both measurements must be in the same unit, so the ratio comes out unitless.
 What gives WHR meaning is the WHO's sex-specific risk cutoffs, derived from large epidemiological studies linking central fat distribution to cardiovascular disease, type 2 diabetes, and metabolic syndrome.

 WHO health-risk cutoffs